 I think this is a bug, not sure though if GEOS or QGIS is guilty.

-#4 Updated by Pieter Roggemans about 8 years ago
+#4 Updated by Pieter Roggemans over 8 years ago

 - File Simplify_problem.zip added